-As of March 31, 2021, we had \$1,104.5 million of indebtedness (net of unamortized issuance costs) secured by our properties, \$88.0 million of cash and cash equivalents, and \$18.2 million of restricted cash.
-See Note 6 of the accompanying "Notes to Condensed Consolidated Financial Statements" for a discussion of the Company's property-level debt.
+As of March 31, 2022, we had \$1,139 million of indebtedness, net of unamortized issuance costs, secured by our properties, \$25.3 million of cash and cash equivalents, and \$18.5 million of restricted cash.
+See Note 5, "Notes Payable" of our consolidated financial statements for a discussion of for a discussion of the Company's property-level debt.